THE CARING AND SHARING EXCHANGE

 The Caring and Sharing Exchange began over a century ago, in 1915, as a part of the Ottawa Welfare Bureau, when the local community came together to offer support at Christmas time to the families of those called to war.
 Since then, the organization has been bringing together those in need with those who wish to help.
 Over time the Caring and Sharing Exchange has evolved, filling another community gap by adopting the Sharing in Student Success Program (SISS) in 2011.

-The Sharing in Student Success Program (SISS) was adopted in 2011 and over the last seven years has provided school assistance to over 10,000 Ottawa children.
+The Sharing in Student Success Program (SISS) was adopted in 2011 and over the last nine years has provided school assistance to over 21,000 Ottawa children.
 Each child assisted receives a backpack filled with all of the grade-appropriate school supplies required (as outlined through the Boards of Education).

 A gift to the Sharing in Student Success program makes a difference.
 Each year, they receive numerous letters of thanks from parents/guardians, teachers and social workers.

 Here is a testimonial provided by one of their agency partners:

 Below is a note they received from a social worker of a SISS recipient.